 A deductible is the amount of covered expenses, per event, that you are responsible for paying before any remaining covered expenses are paid under your policy.
 A deductible can help in reducing the overall cost of the insurance premium.

-As per Citizenship and Immigration Canada (CIC), the super visa program requires proof of emergency medical insurance from a Canadian insurance provider for:
+As per Immigration, Refugees and Citizenship Canada (IRCC), the super visa program requires proof of emergency medical insurance from a Canadian insurance provider for:

 Provided you have not incurred a claim under this Policy, a refund for the unused days will be allowed less an administration fee.
 To complete the refund, we require proof of your early return to your home country.

 Our Visitors to Canada Emergency Medical Insurance plans provide coverage for unforeseen emergency medical accident and sickness services.
 Coverage does not include medical check-ups or routine dental work.

 As per the policy wording, an Emergency is defined as:

 ‘an unforeseen Sickness or Injury that requires immediate Treatment to prevent or alleviate existing danger to life or health of the individual.
 An Emergency no longer exists when medical evidence indicates that You are able to return to Your Home Country or continue with Your visit in Canada.’